seb-jones/dev-server-config/README.md

 Serves multiple PHP versions with NGINX at the same time on a single dev domain with a self-signed certificate.
 No manual switching of PHP version required.
 MacOS only (for now).

+## Usage

+All sites are accessed through the `.dev.test` domain.
+The subdomain is used to determine the directory name.

+The NGINX config uses the the first working directory to match the requested subdomain to determine what PHP version to use:

+ * PHP 5.6 is used for any directories containing `/p56/` in their full path
+ * PHP 7.3 is used for any directories containing `/p73/` in their full path
+ * PHP 7.4 is used for any directories containing `/p74/` in their full path
+ * PHP 8.0 is used for any other directory

+For example, if you request `website.dev.test`, and you have a directory `~/sites/p56/website`, that directory will be used, and executed using the PHP 5.6 FPM.

 ## Installation

 [Homebrew](https://brew.sh/) is required for installation.